openjdk/valhalla-docs/site/_index.md

 # Project Valhalla

-Project Valhalla plans to augment the Java object model with *value objects* and *user-defined primitives*, combining the abstractions of object-oriented programming with the performance characteristics of simple primitives.
+Project Valhalla is augmenting the Java object model with *value objects* and *user-defined primitives*, combining the abstractions of object-oriented programming with the performance characteristics of simple primitives.
 These features will be complemented with changes to Java's generics to preserve